tobybenjaminclark/mema/docbank/mema_physical_shell.md

 <br>

 ##### **4-Component Shell Reference Sheet**
 > :warning: **These settings should only be used for the 4-compartment large shell**.
 This is because other parts of the MeMa shell require more integrity and strength, hence requiring different infil types and percentages.
+These should be visible in their dedicated, separate sections.
 <div align="center">
   <table class="center">
     <thead>